-ThinkPad laptops aim businesses and professionals.
+ThinkPad laptops aim at businesses and professionals.
 Both niches demand powerful machines.
-Machines that are durable and reliable, and ThinkPad laptops provide just that.
-Built from magnesium, titanium, or carbon fiber reinforced plastic, ThinkPads are tough computers known to last for decades.
+Machines that are durable and reliable and ThinkPad laptops provide just that.
+Built from magnesium, titanium, or carbon fiber reinforced plastic, ThinkPads are rugged computers known to last for decades.

 ThinkPads were the only laptop brands used in space for decades.
 They are still the most common notebooks found on the ISS, with some models working for a decade and a half.
 ThinkPad line and its military-grade build quality are famous all over the world.